 As with applying to an undergraduate degree program, you may be asked if you have any prior convictions when applying to graduate school.
 It’s in your best interest to disclose this information whenever you are prompted to do so.
 This often isn’t a problem.
 You may be rejected from particular grad school programs if your conviction will prevent you from obtaining a license in your field once you have your degree, though.
 For example, those who have been convicted of possessing or selling illegal drugs may not get accepted into a Master of Pharmacy program.
 But occupational licensing laws vary by state and admissions policies vary by school, so check with any graduate school you’re interested in rather than assume it’s not an option for you.

 Being a student comes with many stresses, such as figuring out which courses you need to take to satisfy your degree requirements and maintaining a high GPA.
-Ex-offenders must overcome additional challenges (keeping up with parole stipulations and staying away from substances and associates that can lead back to criminal activity) to obtain their degree.
+Formerly incarcerated people must overcome additional challenges (keeping up with parole stipulations and staying away from substances and associates that can lead back to criminal activity) to obtain their degree.
 This can certainly be difficult, but there are many resources available that will help you avoid mistakes and achieve academic success.